 Aira has benefited from this shift.
 During recent years his reputation in the United States and Europe as a bold experimentalist has been steadily growing, and in Argentina he is the most argued-about living writer, both widely imitated and reviled.
 He is very different from Bolaño, with none of his anxiety of influence or mad-poet outrage.
 Aira has described himself as “a man of letters” who has “the good fortune of liking it all.”
 And in the four novels that have been published thus far in the United States2 a reader can detect echoes of Edgar Allen Poe, W.H.
 Hudson, W.G.
 Sebald, B-movie science fiction, and even Gabriel García Márquez.
 His impulse isn’t to overthrow established literary figures but to grind them through the machinery of his “procedure” and thus make them his own.

 The procedure, as Aira calls it, is the most fascinating, and troubling, aspect of his work.
-It involves adhering to an unvarying ritual: from the special writing paper that Aira procures from the company that makes bills for the Argentine mint to the fine ink for the Mont Blanc and Vuitton pens he employs …
+It involves adhering to an unvarying ritual: from the special writing paper that Aira procures from the company that makes bills for the Argentine mint to the fine ink for the Mont Blanc and Vuitton pens he employs to promote the feeling of having each day created …